Melaghar: Sports

 Cricket is the major and most played game in Melaghar.
 The largest field is located behind of Melaghar Class XII School, locally known as Kajal Maidan, and is being remade as a stadium.

 Transport

 The main transport system of Melaghar is the IRN road transport system.
 One part of the National Highway 8 (State Highway 6) goes through this village and was divided into two roads in Bishalgarh.
 Another part starts from Bishalgarh and ends at Sonamura motor stand.
 This is the main road of Melaghar, also known as Melaghar-Sonamura main road (SH-6).
 There is a small motorstand and that is developing day by day.
-Hundreds of people are traveling to others places from here.
+Hundreds of people are travelling to others places from here.

 Melaghar is well connected to the capital, Agartala (via Nalchar, Bishramganj and Bishalgarh) and one of the major cities Udaipur (via Kakraban and Palatana).
 The new bus service Sonamura-Agartala and Sonamura-Udaipur is also available.
 Local auto-rickshaws are available here as some go to local destinations.

 The nearest airport is Agartala Airport, about 60 km from the main area.